Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 It would be cool to add a get display endpoint where you can pass in a username and see the cards they have in display and also an edit display endpoint

-The functions in collection.py should be marked as get endpoints instead of post endpoints since nothing is being added to the database (both of them are currently shown as post endpoints)

-Additionally for the endpoints in collection.py you don’t need /get in the endpoint url, having /{user_id} and /{user_id}/{type} would be fine

-In get collection by type it would be good to check if it is a valid type of pokemon before searching the database (You could create a new table for the different types and query that to get a type_id that you then use for the rest of the queries) (Also raising an exception if it is not a recognized type would be good instead of just returning an empty list so the user knows why they are receiving and empty list)

 For get catalog, when different packs are added, I don’t see the need to limit the amount of packs you’re showing that are available since it just would return them in some arbitrary order and there is no way to check if a user would be purchasing a pack that was actually on the catalog (If you wanted to limit the amount of packs shown, I’d recommend adding an active attribute to each pack which would determine if you offer it on the catalog and also if a user can purchase it)